tebmed/privBench/intents-misconfiguration/test-case(s)/pending-intent-getBroadcast-java/README.md

 <img src="screenshots/pending-intent-getReceiver.png">

-This test case demonstrates how an intent with an unset action could present while using **PendingIntent.getRecevier(..)**.
+This test case demonstrates how an intent with an unset action could present while using **PendingIntent.getBroadcast(..)**.

 ````java
 Intent alarmIntent = new Intent(MainActivity.this, AlarmReceiver.class);